SpectoIT/specto-faker/readme.md

     count_manual_val: 0, //valid only for animated faker, animate to specific number of elements

     /* KEY EVENTS & SEARCHING & SORTING */
-    key_events: false, //do you want keyEvents to work
+    key_events: true, //do you want keyEvents to work - braille_support = true will set this to true regardless
-    searchable: true, //open faker gets input to search for values - valid only if key_events are initiated
+    searchable: false, //open faker gets input to search for values - valid only if key_events are initiated
     search_single: true, //if faker is searchable, after filtering, do check if there is only one valid option and if yes, select it
     search_only_from_start: false, //if faker is searchable, do you want to search only values that start with searched value? - braille_support ignores this options and consideres it set to true
     sortable: false, //do you want on init to be sorted